 “The workshops were insightful and inspiring, with a good blend of fascinating F1 engineering and discussion applied to our applications.
 The engineers we engaged with were not only very knowledgeable about their respective fields, but also genuinely helpful when it came to the engineering challenges that we’re tackling.
 I’m immensely grateful for having had this opportunity.
 This trip was truly one-of-a-kind, and served as an inspiring reminder of why we do the things that we do.”

-Williams Advanced Engineering would like to wish the Stanford University the best of luck in their expedition and we will be offering an update on the students successes.
+WAE would like to wish the Stanford University the best of luck in their expedition and we will be offering an update on the students successes.